-* DRINKING WATER FOR THE CAMPSITE – there is free drinking water available, but we highly recommend getting a refillable bulk water container from the supermarket – a 10 litre would be ideal.
+* DRINKING WATER FOR THE CAMPSITE – there is free drinking water available, but we highly recommend getting a refillable bulk water container, preferably one that’s reusable – a 10 litre would be ideal.
 Apart from just drinking it, it will be very handy for washing, cleaning, brushing your teeth and keeping your tongue wet for licking stamps if you decide to do all your wedding invitations.
 There are of course plenty of hot and cold showers and sinks and water outlets available on site, but nothing beats the convenience of having water on tap at your campsite.
 Can also be refilled at all drinking water tanks.

 * REUSABLE PLASTIC CONTAINERS for drinks and food, including things like salsa.
 Please leave all glass at home.

 * A VEHICLE OR ORGANISE YOURSELF A LIFT HOME.
 Public Transport is a good option to consider.
 Taking the Supernatural Express or Chartering a bus is an even better option.
 Taxis are at an absolute premium out here; a small number are available but book well in advance (like weeks) and make clear plans with the driver.